Section 19Court to which petition should be made

 🛡️ KNOW YOUR RIGHTS

-• Seek legal advice to determine the correct court for your case.
+• Seek legal advice to determine the right court.

 Sources & References